OmriKaduri/MAPF-Classification/README.md

 A suite of multi-agent path finding algorithm implementations and simulator.

+## Classification - who is the best MAPF for the job? ##
+In order to find which is the best MAPF algorithm for every task, we trained an XGBoost and a VGG16-based classifiers and regressors.
+The data & notebooks for training can be found under `classification` directory.

 ## How to run (solve MAPF problems) ##
 In `Run.cs` you need to add your `ISolver` implementation to `solvers` List.
 After your addition, go to `Program.cs`.